MaximKitsenko/MaximKitsenko.github.io/_posts/2018-11-11-Small-hack-for-fast-copying-boilerplate-code.md

 ---
 layout: post
-title: Small hack for fast copying boilerplate code (when codegenerator is too much)
+title: Small hack - fast copying boilerplate code without codegenerator
 ---

 ## Problem of copying boilerplate code

-Have you ever faced with the situation when you need to implement some boilerplate code from time to time but for some reason code generator is not suitable for this task?
-In this article i'll show how we rapidly found a good balance, and solved this problem with help of a tiny script ( handmade alternative for **T4** ).
+Have you ever faced with the situation when you need to write boilerplate code from time to time but for some reason code generator can't be used?
+In this article i'll show how we found a good balance, and solved this problem with help of a tiny script ( handmade alternative for **T4** ).
 You can skip this text, here the [script](https://github.com/MaximKitsenko/bonanza-scripts/blob/master/scripts/replace-in-files.ps1) which helped us.

 In the current project developers often face with the situation when there is need to copy boilerplate code.
 For example we have *TerritoriesRepository.cs*, *ITerritoriesRepository.cs*, *Territory.cs* and we want to add *SalesRepository.cs*, *ISalesRepository.cs*, *Sale.cs*.
 For all files the code structure will be the same except few places where variables/methods/parameters names have different prefix.
 For example look to the following code: